jjdeprisco/JDRenderEngine/README.md

 ## Features:

-What the Render Engine IS about is easy reproducible rendering of a project.
-You should only come to the Render Engine after you have:
+What the JDRenderEngine IS about is easy reproducible rendering of a project.
+You should only come to the JDRenderEngine after you have:

   1. Complete audio track
   2. Timings for your scene changes
   3. Visual content prepared elsewhere (other Touchdesigner project output or generative components)
   4. Intro and outro content (title slide, credits, etc)

-The Render Engine is designed for quick generation of a completed piece after you have done all the creative work on the audio and visuals to your liking.
+The JDRenderEngine is designed for quick generation of a completed piece after you have done all the creative work on the audio and visuals to your liking.
 So in that sense, it is more of a utility.
 But as a creative programmer and multimedia artist, I've always seen these sorts of utilities as creative tools that can be bent to the creator's will just as much as any other tool.

 Scene and current time (in seconds) are provided via a heads-up display that can be used as a preview or rendered with the actual content.
 The default output for the Moviefileout TOP does not include this overlay, but it's easy to change.

+Crucially, I provided a "panic button" so you can stop and re-render easily.
+Lots of under the hood scripting is taken care of so you can focus on the creative part!

 ## How to use: